Theology and Philosophy

 In order to allow for maximum flexibility and to minimise your costs, you will need to reserve your own accommodation.

-The following hotels are close (within five to 15 minutes walk) to the Rome Centre and will give you this discount price if you mention you are with the ACU unit:
+The following hotels are close (within five to 15 minutes walk) to the Rome Centre:

 Check with other travellers to see if anyone is looking to share a room.
 If you wish to travel with friends, Airbnb might be another option.